-By Friday afternoon, Waldo was set.
-He was packed and the post office had agreed to pick him up at three o'clock.
-He'd marked the package Fragile, and as he through the porch screen door and into the kitchen.
-Oh, it's absolutely maudlin outside.
-Ach, I know what you mean, I feel all icky!
-Marsha tightened her cotton robe with the silk outer edge.
-Sheila ran her finger over some salt grains on the kitchen table, licked her fingers and made a face.
-I'm supposed to take these salt pills, but she wrinkled her nose, They make me feel like throwing up.
-Marsha started to pat herself under the chin, an exercise she'd seen on television.
-God, don't even talk about that.
-She got up from the table and went to the sink where she picked up a bottle of pink and blue vitamins.
-Want one?
-Supposed to be better than steak.
-And attempted to touch her knees.
-I don't think I'll ever touch a daiquiri again.
-She gave up and sat down, this time nearer the table that supported the telephone.
-Maybe he'll call. she said to Sheila's glance.
-Sheila nibbled on a cuticle.
-After last night, I thought maybe you'd be through with him.
-I know what you mean, my God, he was like an octopus.
-Hands all over the place.
+Sheila Klein, her very, very best friend, walked in through the porch screen Door and into the kitchen.
+"Oh gawd, it's absolutely maudlin outside."
+"Ach, I Know what you mean, I feel all icky!"
+Marsha tightened the belt on her cotton Robe with the silk outer edge.
+Sheila ran her finger over some salt grains on The kitchen table, licked her finger and made a face.
+"I'm supposed to be Taking these salt pills, but," she wrinkled her nose, "they make me feel like Throwing up."
+Marsha started to pat herself under the chin, an exercise she'd Seen on television.
+"God, don't even talk about that."
+She got up from the Table and went to the sink where she picked up a bottle of pink and blue Vitamins.
+"Want one?
+Supposed to be better than steak," and then attempted to Touch her knees.
+"I don't think I'll ever touch a daiquiri again."
+She gave up and sat down, this time nearer the small table that supported the Telephone.
+"Maybe Bill'll call," she said to Sheila's glance.
+Sheila nibbled on A cuticle.
+"After last night, I thought maybe you'd be through with him."
+"I Know what you mean.
+My God, he was like an octopus.
+Hands all over the place."
 She gestured, raising her arms upwards in defense.
-The thing is after a while, you get tired of fighting with him, you know, and after all he didn't really do anything Friday and Saturday so I kind of owed it to him, you know what I mean.
+"The thing is, after a While, you get tired of fighting with him, you know, and after all I didn't Really do anything Friday and Saturday so I kind of owed it to him.
+You know What I mean."
 She started to scratch.
-Sheila was giggling with her hand over her mouth.
-I'll tell you, I feel the same way, and even after a while, here she bend forward in a whisper, wanted to, and now she was laughing very loudly.
+Sheila was giggling with her hand over Her mouth.
+"I'll tell you, I felt the same way, and even after a while," here She bent forward in a whisper, "I wanted to!"
+Now she was laughing very loudly.
+It was at this point that Mr. Jameson of the Clarence Darrow Post Office rang The doorbell of the large stucco colored frame house.
+When Marsha Bronson Opened the door, he helped her carry the package in.
+He had his vellow and his Green slips of paper signed and left with a fifteen cent tip that Marsha had Gotten out of her mother's small beige pocketbook in the den.
+"What do you Think it is?"
+Sheila asked.
+Marsha stood with her arms folded behind her back.
+She stared at the brown cardboard carton that sat in the middle of the living Room.
+"I dunno."
+Inside the package, Waldo quivered with excitement as he listened to the Muffled voices.
+Sheila ran her fingernail over the masking tape that ran down The center of the carton.
+"Why don't you look at the return address and see who It's from?"
+Waldo felt his heart beating.
+He could feel the Vibrating footsteps.
+It would be soon.